 Burnett2 in her study reported that hand hygiene behaviours of patients rely heavily on the encouragement and support of healthcare workers.
 This ultimately determines the frequency of opportunities available and that adequate engagement occurs for hand hygiene.
 This was evident in the findings of our study as some patients outlined in their interviews that they preferred nurses to encourage and remind them of hand hygiene alongside increasing education and increasing hand hygiene signage.

-Some forms of physical contact ,including; shaking hands or touching objects in a patient’s room, is a common and inevitable social interaction between patients and nursing staff.
+Some forms of physical contact including; shaking hands or touching objects in a patient’s room, is a common and inevitable social interaction between patients and nursing staff.
 Some forms of contact, unless visibly gritty or soiled, may not inherently warrant the patient to clean their hands even though the risk of cross-contamination remains high.6 It is in this uncertainty and differences in hand hygiene practice and perceptions that preventable infections can be modified on.

 A recent systematic review conducted by Srigley et al.,12 reported successful hand hygiene interventions on patients and health care workers.
 Their findings emphasise a lack of rigor in the study design of the ten studies that were included in their review.
 Of these, four studies reported hand hygiene compliance among patients.
 Similar to the review findings, our study found the more accessible hand sanitizers a preferable means to clean hands as the facility is convenient and effective, especially for those patients that are less mobile or bed ridden.
 Our study found this preference to be the case for the nursing staff as over the conventional water and soap.

-A recommendation by Srigley et al.,12 based on most of the patient interventions studies included in their review (n=7). was that ongoing education and training about the importance and compliance to hand hygiene practices and recognising the five moments for both patients and the nursing staff is necessary for creating lasting change that will curb the increase in hospital related infections.19
+A recommendation by Srigley et al.,12 based on most of the patient interventions studies included in their review (n=7) was that ongoing education and training about the importance and compliance to hand hygiene practices and recognising the five moments for both patients and the nursing staff is necessary for creating lasting change that will curb the increase in hospital related infections.19

 Limitations